GurmatDigital/GDAuth/README.md

-# Gurmat Digital Ecosystem Security Layer
+# Gurmat Digital - Authentication & Identity Service

 The Gurmat Digital Auth application is the foundational security layer for the Gurmat Digital ecosystem.
 It is designed to provide a secure, centralized, and intuitive entry point for users—ranging from students and scholars to casual learners—seeking to engage with digital Gurbani resources and Gurmat literature.